-Compile all observations from the testing into one place.
-Share them with your translators, developers, and other relevant team members.
-That way, they know what issues to address and can do so ASAP.
+Compile all observations from the testing in one place.
+Share them with your translators, developers, and other relevant team members, so they know what issues to address and can do so right away.

 How to perform localization testing for apps

-When localizing apps, on the other hand, the process is similar but more complex.
-There are several extra considerations to keep in mind.
-Mikhailo Esteves, a software engineer at EC-MSP, says:
+The process for localizing apps is similar but more complex with several additional considerations to keep in mind.
+Mikhailo Esteves, a software engineer at EC-MSP, explained why: